ChristianVibe/PA-Ontology/README.md

 ## Executive Summary

-The [**P/A ontology**](#the-pa-ontology-constructive-witness) is a **discrete**, **ray‑based** model for **closed physical systems** built on a distinction between actualized events and admissible futures.
-It uses finite causal propagation, stable local records, and event‑defined entanglement to reproduce **interference** and **Tsirelson‑bounded** correlations without assuming Hilbert space, wavefunctions, or amplitudes.
-The ontology offers a geometric, event‑driven alternative to standard quantum ontology while preserving empirical predictions and avoiding nonlocal influences.
+The  [**P/A ontology**](#the-pa-ontology-constructive-witness) is a discrete, ray‑based physical model for closed systems that distinguishes actualized events from admissible futures.
+Its dynamics use finite causal propagation, local stable records, and event‑defined entanglement to reproduce **interference** and **Tsirelson‑bounded** correlations without Hilbert space, wavefunctions, or amplitudes.
+This provides a geometric, event‑driven physical framework that preserves empirical predictions while avoiding nonlocal update rules.

 📘 **Gentle, non‑technical introduction:** [Gentle_Introduction](Gentle_introduction.md)